 (1) Purpose.
 This section specifies requirements for sampling and analysis activities conducted as part of a remedial action.
 These activities include sample collection, handling, preservation, transportation, holding time, preparation, laboratory analysis, method detection limits, practical quantitation limits, quality assurance, quality control, data reporting, and other technical requirements and specifications.

 (2) Applicability.
-All sampling and analysis activities conducted as part of a remedial action must comply with the requirements in this sections and, for sites where there is a release or threatened release to sediment, the requirements in chapter 173-204 WAC.
+All sampling and analysis activities conducted as part of a remedial action must comply with the requirements in this section and, for sites where there is a release or threatened release to sediment, the requirements in chapter 173-204 WAC.

 (3) Plans.
 All sampling and analysis must be conducted in accordance with a sampling and analysis plan prepared under WAC 173-340-820.